 From June to mid October, some trains along the JR Furano Line, including the Furano-Biei Norokko trains, stop at the seasonally constructed "Lavender Batake Station" (20 minutes, 230 yen from Furano or 35 minutes, 450 yen from Biei), from where the farm can be reached in a 5-10 minute walk.

-From July 6 to August 15, 2013, the blue line of the Furano Kururu bus connects Furano Station with Farm Tomita three times per day.
-The ride takes about 25 minutes, and the fare is 1000 yen for two calendar days of unlimited use of the Furano Kururu buses.
+From July 4 to August 16, 2015, the B-route of the Furano Kururu Bus connects Furano Station with Farm Tomita three times per day.
+The ride takes about 25 minutes, and the fare is 1200 yen for two calendar days of unlimited use of the Furano Kururu buses.

 Farm Tomita - Lavender East